 Bacterial Meningitis Vaccination Requirement

 During the 2011 regular Texas legislative session, Texas Senate Bill 1107 (SB 1107) was passed and signed into law by Texas State Governor Rick Perry.
-Effective January 1, 2012, SB 1107 requires all students entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination 10 days before the first day of classes.
+Effective January 1, 2012, SB 1107 requires all students entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination 10 days before the first day of classes or 10 days prior to moving into the residence halls.

 1) a returning student, who did NOT attend classes at SHSU the preceding semester